 Falls Prevention resources

-While we spend much more time at home than usual, home safety awareness, such as avoiding fall risks and hazards, becomes even more important.
-The following resources contain advice and information on how you can stay safe in the home, along with some fun games too.
+The following resources contain advice and information on how you can avoid falls risks and hazard in the home, along with some fun games too.

 Falls information and advice